xMuath/SM-Robotics-AI/FirstTask.md

 3. Installing the Virtual machine and sitting up the new Operating System.

-4. Opening the terminal and Download the ROS Melodic software using the steps on the download page (http://wiki.ros.org/melodic/Installation/Ubuntu).
+4. Opening the terminal and Download the ROS Melodic software using the steps on the download page [ROS Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu).

 5. Making sure that ROS Melodic is working by typing the ($ roscore) command in the terminal.